 1 Run the sfae auth op command to set up the authentication services.

-/opt/VRTS/bin/sfae auth op -o setup

-Setting up AT Starting SFAE AT broker Creating SFAE private domain Backing up AT configuration Creating principal for vxdbd vxdbd has been disabled and the daemon has been stopped.
+/opt/VRTS/bin/sfae\auth\op -o setup Setting up AT Starting SFAE AT broker Creating SFAE private domain Backing up AT configuration Creating principal for vxdbd

 2 Stop the vxdbd daemon.